gau-nernst/ray-tracing-rust/README.md

-# Ray Tracing in One Weekend - Rust Edition
+# Ray Tracing in One Weekend - Rust

 [_Ray Tracing in One Weekend_](https://raytracing.github.io)